saimhasan10/Authenticator/readme.md

 ## 👨‍💻 Demo User Credentials

-Use the following credentials to log in and explore the platform:
+Use the following credentials to log in and explore the database to view the available users:

 - **Username**: `demo`
 - **Password**: `demo112233`